cosmicexplorer/termites/README.md

 termites
 ========

-A parser generator for scala.
+A parser generator for scala, prototyped with coffeescript.

 # Goals